Elope to Scotland

 – Scotland is one of the easiest countries to get married in

-Couples choose to elope for lots of reasons – but most often it is because of the simplicity of a simple ceremony between the two of you without some of the complexities that come with a modern wedding.
+Couples choose to elope for lots of reasons – but most often it is because of the simplicity of a simple ceremony between the two of you without some of the complexities that come with a larger wedding.